Law LLB (Hons) degree Course overview

 This module offers an introduction to international human rights law in a legal and political context.
 It provides an overview of various international human rights standards and of the international and regional mechanisms that work to implement them.

-Foundations of Commercial Law (15 credits)
+Cross Border Commercial Law (15 credits)

-Further Issues in Commercial Law (15 credits)
+Global Issues in Corporate Law (15 credits)